dataliterate/data-populator/README.md

     "street_address": "46 Acker Trail",
     "city": "Santiago",
     "country": "Philippines",
-    "avatar_image": "assets/2.jpg"
+    "avatar_image": "assets/2.jpg",
+	"icon": "assets/vip.svg"
   }, …
 ```

-Note that in the example the image files are referenced from a folder called _assets_.
-This means all your image data should be placed inside a folder that sits on the same level as your JSON file.
-The images folder as well as your images can be named anything you like, you just need to reference them relative to your JSON file.
+Note that in the example the image file (JPG and the icon (SVG) are referenced from a folder called _assets_.
+This means all your image and icon data should be placed inside a folder that sits on the same level as your JSON file.
+The images/icons folders as well as your images and icons can be named anything you like, you just need to reference them relative to your JSON file.

 <sup>The mock data in "demo" were created with https://www.mockaroo.com, which is a pretty powerful tool to generate all kinds of data.
 The "products" images are from apple.com, the "contacts" images from https://randomuser.me/.</sup>